Top Questions you need to know about epoxy.

 23. What do I do if my shipment is damaged or my product is not working?

 If the product was damaged during shipping, please save the packaging and take a photo of the Product + Packaging + and Order number.
-Kindly forward the information to us via email. orders @ theepoxyresinstore.com.
+Kindly forward the information to us via email. support @ theepoxyresinstore.com.

 If you believe the product is defective, please try one more small mixture following the instructions.
 Often times, the mixture is too large and was not mixed thoroughly enough for the epoxy and resin to react.